SEAN: After this week’s deluge, the six books coming out next week feel like a mild summer breeze in comparison. Makes me feel fine.

 SEAN: Kodansha has the second volume of Say “I Love You”.
 It runs in Dessert, which is technically shoujo in the same way that Shoujo Comic is technically shoujo, but there really is an awful lot of nudity and sex in this volume, so it really edges towards josei a lot more than My Little Monster (which runs in the same magazine).

-MELINDA: I haven’t delved into this series, but I’m interested.
+MJ: I haven’t delved into this series, but I’m interested.
 Though I can’t decide whether all the nudity and sex is a plus or a minus. :D

 MICHELLE: I liked the first volume, and I have a feeling the second will wring all the dramatic potential out of its sex scenes.
 So… probably a plus. :)